Waypoint Centre for Mental Health Care

-Waypoint Centre for Mental Health Care (French: Waypoint Centre de soins de santé mentale), formerly known as Mental Health Centre Penetanguishene, is a 315-bed hospital providing mental health, addictions and geriatric care, located on Georgian Bay in the Town of Penetanguishene, approximately 150 km north of Toronto.
+Waypoint Centre for Mental Health Care (French: Waypoint Centre de soins de santé mentale), formerly known as Mental Health Centre Penetanguishene, is a 321-bed hospital providing mental health, addictions and geriatric care, located on Georgian Bay in the Town of Penetanguishene, approximately 150 km north of Toronto.
 Waypoint provides both acute and longer-term mental health, addiction and geriatric inpatient and outpatient care to Simcoe County, Dufferin County, Muskoka and Parry Sound.
-In addition, Waypoint is home to the world-renowned Waypoint Research Institute and operates Ontario’s only high secure forensic mental health units, serving patients involved in both the mental health and justice systems.
-The hospital is affiliated with the University of Toronto.
+In addition, Waypoint is home to the Waypoint Research Institute and operates Ontario’s only high secure forensic mental health units, serving patients involved in both the mental health and justice systems.
+It is a community-affiliated hospital of the University of Toronto.
 It is also the largest employer in North Simcoe Region.

-Timeline

-1859 – The Boys Reformatory of Upper Canada is established in abandoned naval barracks in Penetanguishene.
-A new building is built in 1870 and operates until 1904.

-1904 – The former reformatory is converted into a mental health hospital.
+History

+The hospital was founded in 1904, taking over a building previously used by the Boys Reformatory of Upper Canada.
+In 1933 the first four wards of the Oak Ridge building were built.
+The hospital was named Ontario Hospital.

 1933 – The first patient units in the Oak Ridge building open.
 The hospital is known during this period as Ontario Hospital.

 2008 – The hospital, then called the Penetanguishene Mental Health Centre, is divested from the Ontario government and renamed Waypoint Centre for Mental Health Care, under the sponsorship of Catholic Health Sponsors of Ontario.

-2014 – The new state-of-the-art Atrium building opens and the old Oak Ridge building is demolished.
+In 2014 the new Waypoint Centre for Mental Health Care building was opened on the site of the old Oak Ridge building.
+The Oak Ridge building was demolished to make space for the new forensic mental health facility.

 Services

-Mental Health
+Mental health

 Waypoint is one of four specialized mental health hospitals in Ontario.
 It is also the sole provider of high-secure forensic mental health services, meaning it serves some of the province’s most complex and disadvantaged populations.
 The hospital’s work to advance understanding of mental health care includes a focus on clarifying misperceptions about mental health.
-Waypoint’s innovative practices and patient voices inform the care delivered on-site, in the community and through partnerships.
-Each patient’s journey is unique, and Waypoint supports their recovery with compassion, dignity and inclusivity.

 Addictions

-Waypoint’s cutting-edge program in mental health and addictions care improves lives and brings hope to people with mental illness and substance use issues, as well as their families and care partners.
+Waypoint’s program in mental health and addictions care improves lives and brings hope to people with mental illness and substance use issues, as well as their families and care partners.
 While helping patients overcome their struggles is the main priority, another important goal is eliminating the stigma attached to addiction.

 Geriatrics

 Waypoint’s Horizon Program for Geriatric Psychiatry serves patients 65 or over with signs and symptoms of a psychiatric disorder, as well as persons under 65 with Alzheimer’s or other forms of dementia.
-The program features a large day room, a large patio area, a dining room, and rooms for therapy, activities and visiting.
 Physicians, nurses, social workers, recreational therapists, behaviour support specialists, occupational therapists and physiotherapists oversee patient care.